jsgit21/JoesHobbies/README.md

 # JoesHobbies

-This project was completed for an NJIT course
+This project was completed for an NJIT course<br>
-CS288 Intensive Programming in Linux - https://web.njit.edu/~sohna/cs288/
+CS288 Intensive Programming in Linux - https://web.njit.edu/~sohna/cs288/<br>
 This final project utilized LAMP (Linux, Apache, MySQL, PHP)

 We were expected to find two online stores where we could take 25 items from each.
 For each item from one store, we had to find a "similar" competing item from the other store essentially giving us 50 individual items but 25 pairs.